island-is/island.is/libs/application/templates/parental-leave/README.md

 ### Screens for users that are no longer assignees

 When the application is opened/refreshed by a user that was an assignee but no longer is, we might want to show them something - we get their national registry id so we could see if it is the other parent visting or the employer, even though they are not an assignee anymore and show them something relevant like "The application is no longer in a state you can interact with".
 This is too specific for the application system to know and handle, although the application system should show some message to a user visiting an application that is not an assignee, currently they just see a loader (they could be anyone).

+### Rights code

+Currently other parents have the rights code `FO` (`FOreldri` -> parent).
+The API we use from Þjóðskrá does not provide gender but we'll need to include this for statistics on other parents.